 MLA (for articles of literature and cultural studies); details at: https://owl.english.purdue.edu/owl/section/2/11/.

-- Place your bibliographical (works cited) list – arranged in alphabetical order – at the end of the document under the heading References.
-Use paragraph hanging indent 0.5 inch (1.25 cm) and Times New Roman 10.
+- Place your bibliographical list of the works you cited from – arranged in alphabetical order – at the end of the document under the heading Works Cited.
+Use paragraph hanging indent 0.25 inch (63 cm) and Times New Roman 10.

 Book reviews, events / conference reports, publications